harrycresswell/harry/content/articles/listing-content-in-hugo.md

 This is a useful snippet.
 The frontmatter approach is particular useful when you want to group together a selection of pages, perhaps as featured content.

-You’ll also find this approach useful when you want to render specific content outside of the context of a list template, for example on the homepage of your website.
+You’ll also find this approach useful when you want to render specific content outside of the context of a list template, for example on the homepage of your website, as we’ve imagined here.

 ## Wrapping up

 This was a quick introduction to the functions and variables in Hugo that help you list different pages of content, in different places on a Hugo website.

-At times it can be confusing to know which variable to use, in any given situation, to effectively render the content you wish.
+At times it can be confusing to know which variable to use in a given situation to effectively render the content you wish.
+But with some practice it will start to sink in.

-So I hope this has made things a bit clearer and given you a few ideas for your next project.
+I hope this has made things a bit clearer and given you a few ideas for your next project.
 We’ve only just scratched the surface, but what we’ve covered should help get you off to a good start, with a good idea of some of what’s possible.

 As always, if you spot any mistakes or something doesn’t look quite right, please let me know and I will make sure I make changes.

 I’m aiming to keep this post updated with new examples and scenarios, as I come across them and use them in my own projects.
+In the meantime, here’s a list of articles which should help give you a better understanding of what we’ve covered.

 ## Further reading